 E-Commerce.
 We offer e-commerce services primarily in connection with new residential property sales.
 Our O2O services for new residential properties include selling discount coupons and facilitating online property viewing, physical property visits and pre-sale customer support.
 We earn revenue primarily from the sale of discount coupons used for property purchases.
-Our revenues from e-commerce services in 2014, 2015 and 2016 were \$326.7 million, \$420.6 million and \$419.0 million, respectively, representing 65.9%, 73.0% and 74.9%, respectively, of our total revenues for those periods.
+Our revenues from e-commerce services in 2015, 2016 and 2017 were \$420.6 million, \$419.0 million and \$234.8 million, respectively, representing 73.0%, 74.9% and 64.8%, respectively, of our total revenues for those periods.

 Online Advertising.
 We currently sell advertising primarily on the SINA new residential properties and home furnishing websites, which are operated by us.
 We also had similar arrangement with Baidu until December 31, 2015.
 In addition, we are the exclusive advertising agent for the SINA home page and non-real estate websites with respect to advertising sold to real estate and home furnishing advertisers.
 We also had the exclusive right to sell Baidu's Brand-Link product within the real estate industry until December 31, 2015.
 We also sell advertising on our contractor platform website and on various mobile applications.
-Our revenues from online advertising services in 2014, 2015 and 2016 were \$155.1 million, \$134.2 million and \$118.0 million, respectively, representing 31.2%, 23.3% and 21.1%, respectively, of our total revenues for those periods.
+Our revenues from online advertising services in 2015, 2016 and 2017 were \$134.2 million, \$118.0 million and \$113.2 million, respectively, representing 23.3%, 21.1% and 31.2%, respectively, of our total revenues for those periods.

 Listing.
 We offer fee-based online property listing services to real estate agents and free services to individual property sellers.
 We currently operate the SINA real estate websites for listings of existing residential properties for sale or lease.
 We also operated the Baidu real estate websites for such listing until December 31, 2015.
-Our revenues from listing services in 2014, 2015 and 2016 were \$14.3 million, \$21.0 million and \$22.5 million, respectively, representing 2.9%, 3.7% and 4.0%, respectively, of our total revenues for those periods.
+Our revenues from listing services in 2015, 2016 and 2017 were \$21.0 million, \$22.5 million and \$14.5 million, respectively, representing 3.7%, 4.0% and 4.0%, respectively, of our total revenues for those periods.

-We generated total revenues of \$496.0 million, \$575.8 million and \$559.5 million in 2014, 2015 and 2016, respectively.
-We generated net income of \$66.7 million and \$34.8 million in 2014 and 2015, respectively, and incurred net loss of \$11.6 million in 2016.
-We had adjusted net income of \$90.9 million, \$56.9 million and \$8.4 million in 2014, 2015 and 2016, respectively.
+We generated total revenues of \$575.8 million, \$559.5 million and \$362.5 million in 2015, 2016 and 2017, respectively.
+We generated net income of \$34.8 million in 2015 and incurred net loss of \$11.6 million and \$162.0 million in 2016 and 2017, respectively.
+We had adjusted net income of \$56.9 million and \$8.4 million in 2015 and 2016, respectively, and incurred adjusted net loss of \$106.1 million in 2017.
 Substantially all of our operations are in China.
 For information regarding adjusted net income, see "Selected Consolidated Financial Data-Non-GAAP Financial Measures".